-605.3 EX-OFFICIO MEMBERS
+5.3 EX-OFFICIO MEMBERS

-The following persons shall be an ex-officio member of the Board of Directors during the time period in which they meet the defined status.
-605.3.1 The Immediate Past General Chair of Hawaiian Swimming
+The following persons shall be ex-officio members of the Board of Directors during the time period in which they meet the defined status.

+5.3.1 The Immediate Past General Chair of Hawaiian Swimming

 The Immediate Past General Chair of Hawaiian Swimming serves until no longer the Immediate Past General Chair, if an Individual Member in good standing.

 5.4 LIMITATIONS -